stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 ## Summary

-* Much, much better than the prior WSL instances, pity about the lack of support for serial ports (still).
+* Much, much better than the prior WSL instances, pity about the difficulty in using serial ports (still).
 Overall, the seamless WSL-g experience is impressive.

 ### Connection via `ser2udp` bridge